Skip to main content

 Who designed the X (Twitter) logo?

-The X (Twitter) logo was designed by In-house X (Twitter) at In-house in 2023.
-The design has become one of the most recognized marks in the Technology industry.
+The X (Twitter) logo was designed by In-house X in 2023.
+The design has become one of the better-known marks in the Technology space.

 What are the X (Twitter) brand guidelines for logo usage?